 The CEO of energy drink company Bang Energy paid $7.7 million for a Southwest Ranches home.

-Jack Owoc and his wife Meg Liz Owoc closed on the six-bedroom, six-bathroom home at 16720 Stratford Court and the adjacent 2.4-acre vacant lot.
+Jack Owoc and his wife Meg Liz Owoc closed on a six-bedroom, six-bathroom home on Stratford Court and the adjacent 2.4-acre vacant lot.
 Property records show Landmark Custom Homes, led by developer Rick Bell, sold the estate and land next door.